 The restore process is useful in the following cases:

 Cluster recovery is an independent tool that launches a Redis Enterprise cluster from scratch when the cluster reaches an irrecoverable state—when a majority of the cluster nodes are down, for instance.
-When deploying Redis Enterprise on Kubernetes, this tool is included in Redis Enterprise Operator, and therefore will be triggered automatically.
 If you use Redis Enterprise as a fully managed service in the cloud (hosted or in your virtual private cloud), the cluster recovery process is executed automatically and governed by our DevOps team.

 If you deploy on a Redis Enterprise cluster using Redis Enterprise software, you control the recovery process.

 While it’s rare to encounter an irrecoverable cluster state, especially for clusters deployed across multiple availability zones, in order to avoid downtime in these situations we recommend that you use Active-Passive or Active-Active Geo-Distribution deployment.